SBElswyth/domina/README.md

 ###	Major Tasks

-* Add 24 for higher difficulties
+* Add 24 tasks for higher difficulties

-* Display info about Dominas

-* Card tasks and effects in choices dialog box

 * Implement benefits of Dominas

+* Add general warnings for invalid actions

 * Make this work better on a smartphone screen

 ###	Minor Tasks

-* Display full info about aces in choices dialog box

 * Style buttons more consistently

 * Style dialogs with appropriate height and widths

-* Appropriate scrolling for dialog boxes where necessary

 * Hide Difficulties toggles when not unlocked

 * Implement sorting hand by rank or suit

-* Add a timer loop that updates the date every 5 minutes or so
+* Refactor cardElements to use a container div

 ###	Non-Programming Tasks